 Per the Strings and Beyond website, "Guitar Strings used to be made with round cores, but high production manufacturing made it hard to wind the strings efficiently using the round cores.
 The introduction of hex cores allowed for more efficient manufacturing and more consistent string winding tension."1.
 In terms of playability, round-core strings are more flexible while hex-core feel stiffer.

 There are sound and tone differences between round core and hex core.
 Generally, round-core strings have a more rounded bottom and softer highs, whereas hex-core strings have a brighter tone.
-Hex-core strings are believed to offer improved tuning stability ove round-core strings.
+Hex-core strings are believed to offer improved tuning stability over round-core strings.

 Helpful Tip: Do you want to promote optimal tuning stability when installing new bass strings?
-Simply make a very short 90-degree bend at point where you cut the string.
+Simply make a very short 90-degree bend at the point where you cut the string.
 This mitigates slippage between the core and the outer wraps.

 Roundwound Bass Strings vs Flatwound Bass Strings

 Roundwound bass strings are made with a round outside wire wrap covering the inner wire core.
 By comparison, roundwound strings are a bit brighter than flatwounds.
 When sliding your fretting hand, roundwound strings have a noticeable texture.
-With roundwound strings there’s often a noticeable sound when sliding your hand over the strings.
+With roundwound strings, there’s often a noticeable sound when sliding your hand over the strings.

 Flatwound bass strings are made with flat outside wire covering the inner wire core.
 By comparison, flatwound strings deliver a tone that is darker and warmer than roundwounds.
 When sliding your fretting hand, flatwound strings feel very smooth.
-With flatwound strings there is virtually no noise when sliding your hand over the strings.
+With flatwound strings, there is virtually no noise when sliding your hand over the strings.